awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 1. To create the `/pets` resource, select the root, choose **Actions** and then choose **Create Resource**\.

     Type `Pets` in **Resource Name**, leave the **Resource Path** value as given, choose **Enable API Gateway CORS**, and choose **Create Resource**\.
-![\[Create a resource Part B\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-create-api-step-by-step-create-resource-2.png)
+![\[Create a resource part b\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-create-api-step-by-step-create-resource-2.png)

 1. To expose a GET method on the `/pets` resource, choose **Actions** and then **Create Method**\.
 ![\[Create method on a resource\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-create-api-step-by-step-create-method.png)